Everest Three Passes Trek - 17 Days

 Communication

 You can buy a local SIM card in Kathmandu, but mobile signals may be weak or unavailable at higher altitudes.
 For your safety, our lead guide stays in daily contact with all trekking teams.
 Our guides are trained to manage emergencies and provide help whenever needed.
-In areas without mobile coverage, we use walkie-talkies and satellite phones to ensure constant communication and quick response in case of any situation.

 Things You Need for Travel